reberhardt7/sofa/README.md

 ### List

-When Sofa gets a "list" request (i.e. a GET request to a collection), it verify authorization and then query the database for all active resources (i.e. those where the `active` attribute on the resource, automatically included by Sofa, indicating whether a resource has not or has been deleted -- see **Conservation of data** below) and return these resources in a list.
+When Sofa gets a "list" request (i.e. a GET request to a collection), it will verify authorization and then query the database for all resources in the collection and return these resources in a list.
 The JSON serializer will call the `__json__()` method on each individual resource (see **Read** above).
 List requests can include filters and other parameters -- documentation coming soon.

 ### Update